ackermannd/PHP-File-Finder/README.md

 	$finder = new ackermannd\File\Finder\Newest(__DIR__);
 	$finder->addFilter(new ackermannd\File\Finder\Filter\ModificationTime(60));

-This will return the newest File of the given Direcotry which was not modified in the last 60 seconds.
+This will return the newest File of the given Directory which was not modified in the last 60 seconds.

 Filter
 ------